visajkapadia/kata-social-network/README.md

 -----------------------

 Steps to build the project:
-- Clone to the project to local computer and open it as a maven project by selecting pom.xml file.
+- Clone the repo to local computer.
+- Open repo as a maven project by selecting pom.xml file.

 Project Management Tool:
 - Maven